 - Excessive blood loss.

-- Preterm premature rupture of membranes (pPROM).
+- Preterm prelabour rupture of membranes (pPROM).
 This means your water breaks long before it should.

 - Preterm labour.

 - Permanent narrowing or closure of the cervix (cervical stenosis).